annotation/text-fabric/tf/docs/about/annotateBrowser.md

 *   **Entities column**:

-    see the entities in the chosen set.
+    See the entities in the chosen set.

     At the top you see an overview of the kinds of entities and how many entities there are of each kind.